About

 Large glands in the snake’s head produce venom that is channeled into the long fangs through a hollow canal.
 These specialized teeth are hinged and fold back when not in use.
 The primary purpose of the venom is to immobilize prey, and many defensive strikes are “dry bites,” lacking venom.
 However, if necessary, a rattlesnake will use venom to deter predators.
 Rattlesnakes use heat-sensing pits located between their eyes and noses to detect and strike warm-blooded prey.
 They can detect less than a one-degree F difference in the temperature of an object and the surrounding air.
 Rattlesnakes are ambush predators, striking quickly and then waiting from a safe position for the venom to take effect.
 Prey is typically eaten headfirst and swallowed whole.
 During breeding season, male rattlesnakes compete with one another for mating privileges.
 They wrestle in an elegant and rigorous sparring match in the presence of the female that is thought to be vital for successful breeding.
 Female rattlesnakes retain eggs inside their bodies until the offspring are ready to emerge.
 Although this process resembles a mammalian birth, reptiles do not have wombs.

-Most rattlesnakes in the Zoo’s collection are Least Concern except for:
+Most rattlesnakes in the Zoo’s collection are classified as Least Concern except for:

 Habitat